Truckload Advance Payment

 Summary

-Truckload Advance Pay gives a broker functionality to allow for making advance payments to carriers for TL shipments.
+Truckload Advance Pay gives a broker functionality to make advance payments to carriers for TL shipments.
 This function can also utilize integrations with Truckstop Pay.
 These services are not required, but will allow the payment process to flow easily.
-With Truckload Advance Pay, you can create a bill payment without having created the bill.
+With Truckload Advance Pay, you can create a bill payment without creating the bill.

-Advance Pay allows brokers to issue partial payments to carriers before a load is completed.
+Advance Payment allows brokers to issue partial payments to carriers before a load is completed.
 This is commonly used to support drivers with upfront costs such as fuel or tolls.

 Advance Payment Creation

 This will pull up the Register Advanced Payment screen.
-Enter a payment date, the applied amount, and any pertinent details required for the payment.
+Here, you can enter a payment date, amount, and any pertinent details required for the payment.

 Show Advance Payments for Shipments